codepath/android_guides/Using-an-ArrayAdapter-with-ListView.md

 ### Defining the Adapter

 Next, we need to define the Adapter to describe the process of converting the Java object to a View (in the getView method).
-The simplest approach to this (but with slow performance is):
+The simpler approach to this (without view caching) is the following:

 ```java
 public class UsersAdapter extends ArrayAdapter<User> {
     public UsersAdapter(Context context) {
        super(context, R.layout.item_user);
     }

     @Override
     public View getView(int position, View convertView, ViewGroup parent) {
        // Get the data item for this position